scuml/django-mail-panel/README.md

 ![](https://cloud.githubusercontent.com/assets/1790447/9289964/6aa7c4ba-434e-11e5-8594-3bb3efd0cd81.png)

 Testing and debugging e-mail while developing a Django app has never been pleasant.
-Sending e-mail to a file-based backend requires a user to click through obtusely-named files and does not provide a way to preview rendered html.
+Sending e-mail to a file-based backend requires a user to click through obtusely-named files and does not provide a way to preview rendered HTML.
 Sending e-mail to a valid mailbox incurs a delay as the message is processed though a mail server, and clutters a developer's inbox.

 The mail panel attempts to address these problems by providing a way to preview emails within the browser using [django-debug-toolbar](https://github.com/jazzband/django-debug-toolbar).